-Cleaning bamboo flooring is surprisingly hard—it's just as durable as hardwoods such as oak and maple—and better yet, it's more resistant to water damage than most woods.
+Among wood floors, bamboo flooring is surprisingly hard—it's just as durable as hardwoods such as oak and maple—and better yet, it's more resistant to water damage than most woods.
 Cleaning bamboo flooring is therefore relatively easy.
 But there are regular maintenance tasks that have to be performed periodically if you want to keep the bamboo looking its best.

 The main culprit in the deterioration of a bamboo floor is going to be tiny particles of dirt and sand that are tracked into the room from people’s shoes.
 When these tiny particles are walked on, they can dig down into the finish of the floor, causing dents, divots, or even scratches, giving the bamboo a faded look.

-This can be prevented by regularly mopping, sweeping or vacuuming the floor.
-In some cases you may need to do this on a daily basis if the traffic in a room is especially heavy.
+This can be prevented by regularly mopping, sweeping, or vacuuming the floor.
+In some cases, you even may need to do this on a daily basis if the traffic in a room is especially heavy.
 A rec room used by active kids, for example, may need this routine cleaning every day.
 Some tips to follow:

 - Do not use a vacuum that has a beater bar to clean a bamboo floor.

 - Make sure that any broom you use on this floor has soft bristles.

 You should also avoid using oil soap or scouring powder.
 If you are unsure of what cleaning product to use, consult with the flooring retailer who sold you the material.